2026 Cook Awards Ceremony

-During the 2025 event, the Cook Society recognized five individuals who embody Dr. Cook's vision.
-We were honored this year to have Honorable Roy Cooper attend the ceremony and accept his award for Distinguished Service.
+During the 2026 event, the Cook Society recognized five individuals who embody Dr. Cook's vision.

-The ceremony welcomed more than 350 guests on Thursday, February 13, 2025, at the Washington Duke Inn & Golf Club.
+The ceremony welcomed more than 280 guests on Thursday, February 5, 2026, at the Penn Pavilion.

 View the Duke University video recap of the event.